 Only the instance (or HA cluster) that issued a refreshable token can actually refresh it.

-An external user who has created a token will still be able to refresh it even if he has been removed from the external authentication server.
+The integration of SCIM ensures that an external user who has created a token will not be able to refresh the token if they have been removed from the external authentication server.

 Generating Admin Tokens